Johannes-Flachberger/security-notes/2 Tech-Specifics/OS/Windows/Enumeration/cmd Enumeration Cheat Sheet.md

 | `sc qc`                                | show detailed info of service                                                                                           |

 -> search online for exploits for the installed software

-# Unattend files
+# Unattend Files

 file name: Unattend.xml

-helps sysadmins to set up the windows system, sometimes is left on teh system may contain valuable info
+helps sysadmins to set up the windows system, sometimes is left on teh system

+may contain valuable info